 But what if I… hate moving?!

 I’m not a professional to comment on this but I am absolutely sure it’s all in our minds.
-And the right exercise can make you fall in love with moving.
+Quite possible, the hate for moving is just another excuse you use for not doing that.

 And I know for sure – even the least athletic people and even those who really couldn’t care less about more movement in their life still CAN fall in love with some kind of exercise.
 I’ve seen SO MANY people doing that.